This post is also available in: Español (Spanish)

 “You have the perfect elements to create fintech giants in this country,” said Eric Perez-Grovas, a general partner from Jaguar Ventures.

-Although SoftBank may be used to writing out multi-billion dollar checks, this US$100 million investment for Clip is quite significant for the national ecosystem.
+Although SoftBank may be used to writing out billion-dollar checks, this US$100 million investment for Clip is quite significant for the national ecosystem.
 On top of that, many people believe Clip could become Mexico’s first unicorn.

 Latin America’s tech market is still maturing, meaning most startups still have smaller valuations and fewer competitors.
 Odds are not for too much longer, thanks to the newest investors coming to town.